gawadx1/100-days-building-ai-products/README.md

 ### Day 7 — Anthropic Claude API

-جرّب Claude API وقارنه بـ GPT. تعلّم Anthropic SDK وSystem Prompts.
+Try the Claude API and compare it with GPT.
+Learn the Anthropic SDK and System Prompts.

 **`Claude`**